 Having the major electives arranged into the three concentration areas is the unique feature of the programme which differentiates itself from other local biomedical sciences programme.

-Prof. Chan Wai-yee, Director of the School of Biomedical Sciences, remarked, ‘Our curriculum emphasizes practicality and experiential learning, enriched with a bioethics component and courses co-taught by experts in the field or from other Schools/Departments of the Faculty.
+The Pro-Vice-Chancellor Prof. Chan Wai-yee, Li Ka Shing Professor of Biomedical Sciences and Founding Director of the School of Biomedical Sciences, remarked, ‘Our curriculum emphasizes practicality and experiential learning, enriched with a bioethics component and courses co-taught by experts in the field or from other Schools/Departments of the Faculty.
 Students have to take part in experiential learning activities as a graduation requirement.
 Such a unique range of courses is the first of its kind to be included in a biomedical science‐based undergraduate programme in Hong Kong.’

 He is glad to have the many opportunities of learning such as summer biomedical research attachments in CUHK or overseas.
-‘I was learning in the lab at The University of British Columbia in the past summer on the molecular impact of maternal aging on oocyte quality, which was fascinating to me.’
+‘I was learning in the lab at The University of British Columbia in the summer promoting to Year 3 on the molecular impact of maternal aging on oocyte quality, which was fascinating to me.’

 Fitting in the local society in CUHK as a non-local student wasn’t as hard as Romeo expected it to be.
 ‘We built friendship since the orientation camp and the bonding got stronger throughout the programme as we are studying together in small classes.
 Moreover, working in a collaborative environment with people doing biomedical sciences with me enabled me to work through the problems together and that collaboration really helped me a lot.’